sollniss/fingerchart/README.md

 h, his, hisis, b, heses
 ```

-`x` and `o` represend a pressed and unpressed hole. `X` and `O` represent pressed and unpressed keys.
+`x` and `o` represent a pressed and unpressed hole. `X` and `O` represent pressed and unpressed keys.

-Each line represents one note and it's fingering(s).
+Each line represents one note and its fingering(s).
 A space in the fingering list creates a small gap in the SVG.
 You can add multiple fingerings to a note by separating them with a `,`.
 An empty line creates a new bar.

 ## Config